Methods: Wide subjects and new grounds

 Pollen analysis

+Pollen analysis (palynology) is a method that qualitatively and quantitatively examines both recent and fossil pollen grains and spores.
 The analysis of pollen grains and spores of the Lusatian Miocene lignite seams is applied as an additional method to cuticular analysis.
-Here, facies identification and stratigraphic classification of lignite seams, layers and corollary horizons have priority.

-Applications of pollen analysis
+Applications of Pollen Analysis

 • Facies identification of Tertiary lignite